LICENSES

 THE SECRET TO A HAPPY MARRIAGE is to “show your partner every day, through your behavior, that no other person, thing or activity is more important to you than they are.”
 This goes for both husbands and wives!
 Interestingly, this achievement is much easier than it sounds when you understand and practice the skills used by the Master Couples in the Gottman Research.

 Many couples begin with a strong friendship and solid connections, but things often change due to pressures that arise, especially during the early years of marriage and grow from there.
 Both partners may be working so hard to provide for their family’s material and logistical needs, that they forget to make time to really talk with each other, continuing to develop and build cognitive and emotional connections.
 As the focus shifts away from their relationship and toward children, money and work demands, they often find that they have very little time or energy for their partner.
-Without realizing it, they lose their connection, becoming more like roommates and less like lovers.
+Without realizing it, they lose their connections, becoming more like roommates and less like lovers.

 The relationship gradually becomes either emotionally volatile, disengaged, or both.
-Over time, the relationship appears less positive, less hopeful and more negative, unhappy and discouraging.
+Over time, the relationship becomes less positive, less hopeful and more negative, unhappy and discouraging.
 One or both spouses feel emotionally disengaged and lonely, which is one short step from divorce, without professional help.

 The root issue is that they haven’t nourished their friendship, so they have lost their deep connections.
 Perhaps they lose their sense of who their partner is and how they feel about them.
 If the couple allows me to help them restore the original friendship, rebuild their fondness and admiration system, and help them to become more relationally skillful, I know they can make amazing progress!
 A great marriage involves lifelong courtship.